open-mesh-mirror/doc/batman-adv/Understand-your-batman-adv-network.rst

 Bridge loop avoidance backbone table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This table is part of the [[bridge-loop-avoidance\|bridge loop
-avoidance]] code and contains all backbone gateways.
+This table is part of the :doc:`bridge loop avoidance <Bridge-loop-avoidance>` code and contains all backbone gateways.
 Each line contains
 a backbone gateway which is reachable via LAN and mesh (that means, it
 is in the same bla group):